AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/opportunity-filters-and-triggers.md

 ---
 # Opportunity Filters and Triggers {#opportunity-filters-and-triggers}

-Opportunity filters and triggers let you track opportunity events from Salesforce.
+Opportunity filters and triggers let you track opportunity events from [!DNL Salesforce].
 They're a little different compared to other filters and triggers.

 ## Opportunity Filters {#opportunity-filters}

-Opportunity filters let you drill into your Salesforce leads who have opportunities.
+Opportunity filters let you drill into your [!DNL Salesforce] leads who have opportunities.
 You can find them in the Opportunities folder of the Palette when editing a smart list.
 They come in a few flavors.

 * Number of Optys
 * Total Opty Amount